manav-dubey/JobListing-App/README.md

 The APIs are tested and documented using Swagger API.

 # Technologies
-Java
+Java,
-SpringBoot
+SpringBoot,
-MongoDB ATLAS
+MongoDB ATLAS,
-Swagger API
+Swagger API,
 Restful API's